xirixiz/homeassistant-afvalwijzer/readme.md

 [![BuyMeCoffee][buymecoffeebedge]][buymecoffee]
 [![custom_updater][customupdaterbadge]][customupdater]

-_Component to integrate with [afvalwijzer][afvalwijzer].
+_Component to integrate with [afvalwijzer][afvalwijzer]._

-The custom components dynamically creates sensor.trash_* items.
-For me the items are gft, restafval, papier, pmd and kerstbomen.
-Look in the states overview in the developer tools in Home Assistant what the sensor names for your region are and modify where necessary._
+This custom component dynamically creates sensor.trash_* items.
+For me personally the items created are gft, restafval, papier, pmd and kerstbomen.
+Look in the states overview in the developer tools in Home Assistant what the sensor names for your region are and modify where necessary.

 **This component will set up the following platforms.**